Pittsfield, Massachusetts: Baseball in Pittsfield

 In 2005, Wahconah Park became the home stadium of the Pittsfield Dukes, a summer collegiate baseball franchise of the New England Collegiate Baseball League owned by Dan Duquette, former Boston Red Sox general manager.
 The Dukes had played the 2004 season in Hinsdale, Massachusetts, as the Berkshire Dukes.
 In 2009, the franchise changed its name to the Pittsfield American Defenders.
 The American Defenders' name refers to both the United States military and a line of baseball gloves produced by Nocona Athletic Goods Company.
 Duquette's ownership group also owned the American Defenders of New Hampshire, members of the independent Can-Am League.

 Since 2012, Wahconah Park has been the home of the Pittsfield Suns of the Futures Collegiate Baseball League.

 Mark Belanger, eight-time Gold Glove winning shortstop for the Baltimore Orioles, Turk Wendell, relief pitcher for the New York Mets, and Tom Grieve, outfielder for the Texas Rangers, were all from Pittsfield.

+The love of baseball in the Berkshires, and especially Pittsfield, extends to all ages.
+Pittsfield has two Little League teams, Pittsfield American and National, which are the two dominant powers in Berkshire County Little League and Western Massachusetts.
+The 2022 Pittsfield 13U Babe Ruth baseball team made a run to the Babe Ruth 13U World Series Championship game, winning the New England Regional and going to the Title Series, before losing to Kado, Hawaii.
+Pittsfield hosted the 2023 Babe Ruth 15U New England Regional Tournament at Wahconah Park.
+Pittsfield received an automatic bid for hosting and advanced to the championship game, but fell to Norwalk, Conn.

+Both Pittsfield high schools are known for their baseball and softball prowess.
+Taconic High School won state championships in 2017 and 2019 and reached the Final Four in 2023.
+It was the No. 1 overall seed in the Massachusetts Interscholastic Athletic Association (MIAA) Division III bracket in 2022 and beat city-rival Pittsfield High three times: twice in the regular season and once again in the PVIAC Western Massachusetts Class B Championship Game in front of a crowd of over 3,500 at Wahconah Park.
+However, the two teams met in the Division III Sweet 16 and Pittsfield High pulled off the upset to send its crosstown rival home.